EmbeddedOS/x86-64-OperatingSystem/docs/os_concepts.md

 - generally, the keyboard should be initialized before we use it.
 Bn our system, we assume that the keyboard is actually initialized before kernel running.

 - Instead of just printing characters on the screen.
 We have a working keyboard handler to receive the key characters and all we need to do is put these characters in the buffer.

+### 50. Interact with kernel using console

+- We will write a console where we can issue a command and get the result from kernel.